-In 2020, the maximum Mary can contribute to both plans at the individual level is $19,500.
+In 2020 and 2021, the maximum Mary can contribute to both plans at the individual level is $19,500.
 This amount can be divided between both plans in any form she chooses or just invested in one plan or the other.

 Note: If Mary was saving with two traditional 401(k)s instead, the outcome would be exactly the same.